Brown Lip Contour 101: Your Step-by-Step Guide

 Once your lips are outlined, it’s time to create dimension.
 Using the side of your lip liner, lightly shade in the corners of your lips, blending the color inward toward the center.
 The goal is to create a soft gradient effect, leaving the very center of your top and bottom lips bare.
 This technique makes the outer edges appear slightly darker, which creates the illusion of a fuller, more rounded pout.
 Use your fingertip or a small lip brush to gently soften any harsh lines, ensuring the contour looks seamless and natural.

-Step 4: Add Lip Color and Set Your Look
+Step 4: Finish with Color and Set Your Lips

 Now, complete the look by adding your chosen lip color.
 Apply a creamy lipstick that is a shade or two lighter than your liner, focusing the application on the center of your lips where you left them bare.
 Press your lips together to blend the lipstick into the liner.
 For an extra pop and the appearance of even more volume, dab a touch of shimmery lip gloss right in the center of your bottom lip.
 To help your look last, gently blot your lips with a tissue and apply a final, light layer of